"It's Everywhere": Billie Eilish Talks About How Isolating It Feels To Be Abused

-Billie Eilish's British Vogue cover dropped yesterday, and immediately attracted attention.
+Once Billie Eilish's British Vogue cover dropped, it immediately attracted attention.
 The first thing that people noticed were the photos, which showed Eilish in 1940s pin-up styles, a departure from her usual look.
 While hearing Eilish talk about why she wanted to make this stylistic choice was interesting, her interview also delved into a topic that's been getting a lot of attention recently — how abusers often use the power that comes with age to take advantage of young people.

 In the Vogue interview, Eilish talked at length about her new single, titled Your Power, calling it "an open letter to people who take advantage — mostly men."
 The single isn't about a specific instance or person, according to the Grammy award winner.
 "It’s not about that," Eilish said.
 "It’s really not at all about one person.
 You might think, 'It’s because she’s in the music industry' – no, dude.
 It’s everywhere.
 I don’t know one girl or woman who hasn’t had a weird experience, or a really bad experience.
 And men, too — young boys are taken advantage of constantly."